devJuanS/fullstackopen-course/part-02/README.md

 7. Step 7: Saving the new person to the server using the `axios`-library.
 8. Step 8: Extracting the code that handles the communication with the backend into its own module.
 9. Step 9: Deleting entries from the phonebook.
+10. Step 10: Replacing the number for an existing person using the HTTP PUT method.
+11. Step 11: Showing a notification message after a successful operation.